jarednexgent/Memkatz/README.md

 #### In-Memory Encrypted Mimikatz Loader

-Memkatz is a lightweight tool that embeds an encrypted `mimikatz.exe` in its PE resource section, decrypts it in memory at runtime, and launches it after a small delay to evade memory scanners.
+Memkatz is a post-exploitation tool that embeds an encrypted `mimikatz.exe` in its PE resource section, decrypts it in memory at runtime, and launches it after a small delay to evade memory scanners.

 ---